whaili/llm-d-inference-sim/README.md

     Example:
       {"running-requests":10,"waiting-requests":30,"kv-cache-usage":0.4,"loras":[{"running":"lora4,lora2","waiting":"lora3","timestamp":1257894567},{"running":"lora4,lora3","waiting":"","timestamp":1257894569}]}
+---
+- `data-parallel-size`: number of ranks to run in Data Parallel deployment, from 1 to 8, default is 1.
+The ports will be assigned as follows: rank 0 will run on the configured `port`, rank 1 on `port`+1, etc.

 In addition, as we are using klog, the following parameters are available:
 - `add_dir_header`: if true, adds the file directory to the header of the log messages